This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 In short, Ultramarine French is usually- but not always!- more toward Indigo than a true blue.
 Sometimes people describe the more indigo shade as being "redder."
 Unfortunately there is no way to tell by looking at just the pigment code as they share the designation PB29.

-It's not always clear what the difference is when a person is standing in an art materials store or looking at swatches online.
+The differences in a paint's undertone are not always clear when a person is standing in an art materials store or looking at swatches online.
 Furthermore the name space is a bit confusing because sometimes a brand will name Ultramarine regular as Ultramarine Light.

 What About Ultramarine Blue Light and Ultramarine Blue Deep?